sebashack/rusty-mom/README.md

 TTL is still valid.
 This means that there is the chance that some messages that are broadcast through a channel are duplicates because of this recovery feature.
 However, each message has a unique id which allows the client to discriminate duplicates.

 Finally, it is worth noticing that it is possible for the manager itself to go down.
-This one of the single points of failure in our system.
+This is one of the single points of failure in our system.
 However, there are two facts that mitigate this issue, namely:

 - Once clients have established connection with a MoM server, they will no longer need the manager for pushing or consuming messages.
 That is why, if the manager goes down for a while, some clients might not even be affected by it.

-- If some MoM servers go down while the manager is down as well, MoM servers are implemented in such a way that if they come back to activity before the manager is up, they will rebuild any queues they were previously hosting at boot time.
+- If some MoM servers go down while the manager is down as well, MoM servers are implemented in such a way that if they come back to activity before the manager is up, they will rebuild, at boot time, any queues they were previously hosting.
   This works because all queues in database have a record that points to the MoM server that hosts them.
 Thus if the manager has not updated that record, it means that it did not have the chance to reallocate it into a different MoM server.